deeyeti/ibm-bob-hackathon/README.md

 **AI-Powered Logistics Optimization for Sustainable Supply Chain Management**

-Eco-Shift is an intelligent multi-agent platform that leverages IBM watsonx.ai, the IBM Bee AI framework, and real-time weather data to optimize logistics operations, reduce carbon emissions, and promote sustainable supply chain practices.
+Eco-Shift is an intelligent logistics platform that mitigates weather-related supply chain disruptions without compromising environmental goals.
+Built using the BeeAI framework and IBM watsonx.ai, it deploys autonomous AI agents to monitor global shipping routes for severe weather.

+When a disruption is detected, the system doesn't just look for the fastest detour.
+It automatically pulls alternative regional vendors, calculates their Scope 3 carbon emissions, and intelligently reroutes freight to prioritize green fleets (such as hydrogen or electric).

 Deployment ready on IBM cloud.